 If you’re looking for recent grads for interns, we can help connect you with the NMU Alumni office and their extensive LinkedIn network.

-Each February, we host the Summer Employment Fair – an event especially for employers who are looking for temporary/seasonal help, including full- and part-time summer employees or interns.
+Each February, we host the Career & Summer Employment Job Fair – an event especially for employers who are looking for temporary/seasonal help, full- and part-time summer employees or interns.
 For more information, log in to Handshake, or visit our job fairs page.